Meet Our Residents

 Lily Zhang was born in Chongqing, China and raised in Rochester Hills, Michigan.
 She earned her bachelor’s degree in Statistics and Neuroscience from the University of Michigan.
 She then went on to earn her MD from Washington University in St. Louis.
 Lily is an AP/CP resident and plans to complete a Hematopathology fellowship here at WashU.
 She enjoys cooking, photography, and spoiling her two cats.

-Chiraag “Chuck” Gangahar is originally from Lincoln, Nebraska and completed medical school at the University of Nebraska Medical Center in Omaha.
-He went on to do an internship at the Naval Medical Center San Diego and served as a practicing physician and Fleet Marine Force (FMF) qualified Medical Officer in the United States Navy and Marine Corps.
-He arrived at Washington University in St. Louis in 2016 for residency training in Anatomic and Clinical Pathology.
-He has a strong interest in addressing unmet needs in preventive medicine and global healthcare throughout the Americas.
+Chiraag N. Gangahar was born and raised in Lincoln, Nebraska.
+He completed medical school at the University of Nebraska Medical Center in Omaha and went on to do an internship at the Naval Medical Center San Diego.
+Over the next four years he served as a practicing physician and Fleet Marine Force (FMF) qualified Medical Officer in the United States Navy.
+After completing his active duty service contract in 2016, Dr. Gangahar came to Washington University in St. Louis/Barnes-Jewish Hospital for residency training in Anatomic and Clinical Pathology.
 He will be pursuing fellowship training in Cytopathology at The Methodist Hospital in Houston, Texas in 2020.
-In his free time, Dr. Gangahar enjoys road and mountain biking as part of an active lifestyle.
+In his free time, Dr. Gangahar enjoys running, cycling, and spending time with his family.

 Iván González was born and raised in the Dominican Republic.
 He grew up enjoying the amazing beaches that his country has to offer, including his favorite beach in Sosua.
 At a young age, he got involved in pathology and started working in the “Laboratorio de Patología Contreras-Robledo.”
 He stayed in his home-town and went to Pontificia Universidad Católica Madre y Maestra to complete his MD.
 During medical school, Iván was a Teaching Assistant and later served as an instructor of anatomy, histology and pathology courses.
 Currently, he is an AP/CP resident who is highly interested in liver pathology and will be completing a Liver/GI fellowship at Yale University School of Medicine.
 Iván is also very interested in pediatric and transplant pathology.
 He enjoys running at Forest Park and likes being active and spending time with friends and family.